davidesantangelo/dato.rss/README.md

 # BETA

-Dato.RSS is in beta (launched 15 days ago), and will likely see many changes in the near future.
+Dato.RSS is in beta, and will likely see many changes in the near future.

 If you have comments or suggestions, please send them to us using the Issues TAB.